-Still spoiling for a fight, the Czechoslovak Legion planned to evacuate the Ukraine and join the Allies on the Western Front.
-But with the German navy proweling European waters, sailing from Russian ports on the Barents Sea to France was far too risky.
-Instead, the legion opted for the safer (although much longer) route to France eastwards via the Pacific port of Vladivostok.
-Yet, by early 1918, even these plans were suddenly in doubt.
+Still spoiling for a fight, the Legion planned to evacuate the Ukraine and join the Allies on the Western Front.
+But with the German navy prowling European waters, steaming for France from Russian ports on the Barents Sea was far too risky.
+Instead, the legion opted for the safer (although much longer) to reach Flanders by sailing eastwards around the world through the Pacific port of Vladivostok.
+Yet, by early 1918, even these plans were in doubt.

-On March 3, Russia and Germany signed the Treaty of Brest-Litovsk, which among other things, ceded much of the Ukraine to the Kaiser.
-With German forces pouring into the area, the legion was in danger of being surrounded and captured.
-Considered traitors by the Central Powers, any Czechs or Slovaks taken prisoner were likely to be shot.
-With two German armies closing in on them at Backhmach, the Czechoslovaks were forced into a five day fighting retreat.
-Once free, the commanders of the legion began loading the unit onto trains and sending them across Siberia for Russia’s Pacific coast.
+On March 3, Russia and Germany signed the Treaty of Brest-Litovsk, which among other things, ceded much of the Ukraine to Kaiser Wilhelm.
+With German forces pouring into the area, the Legion was in real danger of being surrounded and captured.
+Considered traitors by the Central Powers, any Czechs or Slovaks taken prisoner were likely to be summarily shot.
+With two German armies closing in on their Ukraine bases, the Czechoslovaks were forced into a five day fighting retreat.
+Once safe, the Legion boarded trains and headed east them across Siberia for the Pacific ocean a continent away.

 The voyage was tediously slow.
 Rolling stock was scarce and had to be scrounged practically one car at a time.
-Worse, the rail line itself was choked with traffic heading in the opposite direction – mostly German and Austrian prisoners freed as part of the treaty between Berlin and Moscow.
+Worse, the rail lines were choked with traffic heading in the opposite direction – mostly German and Austrian prisoners freed as part of the treaty between Berlin and Moscow.

 Slowly but surely throughout the spring, hundreds of engines pulling thousands of cars took to the rails, each packed with Czech and Slovak troops.
-The convoy stretched across thousands of kilometers of tracks.
-As the days and weeks passed, the legion inched ever closer to the Pacific.
+The convoy stretched across thousands of kilometres of tracks.
+As the days and weeks passed, the Legion inched ever closer to the Pacific.

-When Berlin learned that 60,000 Czechs and Slovaks were planning to depart Russia and rejoin the war, it demanded Moscow derail the entire enterprise.
+When Berlin learned that 60,000 Czechs and Slovaks were planning to depart Russia and rejoin the war in France, it demanded Moscow derail the entire enterprise.
 Fearing a renewal of fighting with Germany if they refused, the communists obliged.

 As they travelled, Czechoslovak troops, along with their dependents, converted their rail cars into barracks, bakeries, workshops and hospitals.
 They even published their own newspaper on board the trains.
 Rail cars were armed with artillery and heavily fortified.
 Some were adorned with patriotic slogans and even paintings of national heroes.
 Commands were passed up and down the column via a chain of telegraph stations captured along the route.